KhanhQuy/API_django/README.md

 The API has the following endpoints:

 `/api/cart/`: Get a list of all carts with associated user, items, and total cost.
-`/api/cart/<int:id>/`: Get a specific cart by its ID along with associated user, items, and total cost.

 ### Testing
 Run `python manage.py test shopping_cart` to execute the test cases.